-On the train station, I asked for 2 return tickets to the Jungfraujoch.
+At the train station, I asked for 2 return tickets to the Jungfraujoch.
 I told the kind lady who sold the tickets we had an Interrail pass that would give us a 25% discount.
-She nodded, printed the tickets and said: that will be 330 Swiss Francs please.
-I gasped for air.
-I think I stopped breathing for a moment.
-Almost 300 Euro (310 US Dollars) for 2 return tickets up the mountain.
+She nodded, printed the tickets and said: that will be 330 Swiss Francs,

 I knew a visit to the Jungfraujoch can be expensive.
-I knew roughly how much it would cost us.
+I knew roughly how much it would cost.
 But that it would be that expensive, I never imagined.
-Off course, you can search prices, discount and package deals online.
-But forking over the same amount as 7 dinners or 3 nights in a hotel, for train tickets?
-It blew me away.

 How long the train journey to the Top of Europe Jungfraujoch station takes

 Tip: Don’t make it a rush job as traveling up and down the Jungfraujoch takes 4 hours total.
 Add up the time you want to spend at the Top of Europe station, and you’ll need all day.
-Best option is to stay overnight in Wengen or Grindelwald for 2 chances to get up the mountain and to explore the region.
-Buy your train ticket to the Jungfraujoch in advance, here or here.
+The best option is to stay overnight in Wengen or Grindelwald for 2 chances to get up the mountain and explore the region.

 Tip: Don’t rush things.
-As the visit to the Jungfraujoch is so expensive, you’ll probably only do it once.
+If you wonder how long to spend at Jungfraujoch?
+Then my answer would be: As long as you can!
+As the visit to the Jungfraujoch is so expensive, you’ll probably only do it once in your life.
 Enjoy it.
-Savour your time and make the most of your trip by staying as long as possible.
+Savor your time and make the most of your trip by staying as long as possible.

 When you stay overnight, you can take the last train down and stay in Wengen or Grindelwald.

 Can’t get enough?
-Consider a longer stay in the Jungfrau area and take advantage of some of the 3 to 6 days Jungfrau region packages.
+Consider a more extended stay in the Jungfrau area and take advantage of some of the 3 to 6 days Jungfrau region packages.
 For more information, click here.

 Grindelwald or Wengen to go to Jungfraujoch?

 Good question!
 I had a hard time deciding this.
 I looked at the map and tried to figure out the best route.
 Although I checked images and stories online, I just couldn’t decide.
-Some things that sets them apart and things they have in common
+Some things that set them apart and things they have in common:

-- Journey to Jungfraujoch via Grindelwald or Wengen both takes 2 hours
+- Journey to Jungfraujoch via Grindelwald or Wengen both take 2 hours

 - The price for a train ticket to Top of Europe station is the same

-- The trains run just as often or connections are similar
+- The trains run just as often and connections are similar

 - The final stretch of the train journey from Kleine Scheidegg is the same